mfocchi/lab-docker/install_docker.md

 sudo apt-get update
 ```

-Install the driver, note that for Ubuntu 16.04 is recommended the 430 version (X=410) while for Ubuntu 20.04 the 515 version is ok but you can use also other versions:
+Install the driver, note that for Ubuntu 20.04 the 515 version is ok, for Ubuntu 22.04 the 535 is ok, but you can use also other versions:

 ```
 sudo apt-get install nvidia-driver-X